FC Vaduz

-Fussball Club Vaduz (En: Football Club Vaduz) is a professional football club from Vaduz, Liechtenstein that plays in the Challenge League, the second tier of Swiss football.
+Vaduz Football Club (Fussball Club Vaduz) is a professional football club from Vaduz, Liechtenstein that plays in the Super League, the top tier of Swiss football.
 The club plays at the national Rheinpark Stadion, which has a capacity of 5,873 when all are seated but has additional standing places in the North and South ends of the ground, giving a total stadium capacity of 7,838.

-Vaduz currently plays in the Challenge League following relegation from the Swiss Super League after the 2020–21 season.
-Vaduz is unique in that it represents its own national association in the UEFA Europa Conference League when winning the domestic cup, whilst playing in another country's league.
+Vaduz currently play in the Super League following promotion from Challenge League after 2025–26 season.
+Vaduz represents its own national association in the UEFA Europa Conference League when winning the domestic cup, even though it plays in the Swiss league system.
 This is due to Liechtenstein not organising its own league.
-Vaduz is ineligible to represent Switzerland internationally and do not participate in the Swiss Cup due to this arrangement.
+Vaduz is ineligible to represent Switzerland internationally and does not participate in the Swiss Cup due to this arrangement.

 Vaduz has historically had many players from Liechtenstein, many of whom have played for the Liechtenstein national team, but nearly all these players have moved abroad, and now the majority of the first team squad are foreign players from different areas of the world.
 With the club playing in its league system, Swiss players have usually been common in the squad.

 On 25 August 2022, after beating Rapid Wien away in Austria, Vaduz made history by qualifying for the Europa Conference League group stage, becoming the first ever club from Liechtenstein to reach the group stages of a UEFA club competition.